 There are clear strengths and weaknesses with both systems.
 The UK model is obviously intended to be standardised so that an A from one school means the same as an A from another (although the fact that there are five different exam boards sort of undermines that).

 It does also prevent manipulation, so a teacher can’t mark a student they don’t like harshly, or give extra credit to a student who’s good on the football team and the local community wants to see them going to college etc.

 The US system has the clear advantage that the student has a chance to demonstrate skill over a long period of time, rather than being scrutinised on three year’s worth of a work in a single exam.
 I’ve known students who have suffered a personal tragedy a few days before their exam so obviously didn't do their best.
 In the American system I’d be able to give them the grade I felt they deserved, but in the UK if you’re ill on the day – too bad.
 Until we learn how to digitally upload information to the human brain, it's unlikely anyone will solve the problem.

 Lies, Damned Lies and Statistics

-I am particularly grateful to Brian Stubbs from the University of Bath, who I contacted to help write this blog.
-If you’re interested, I strongly encourage you to check out his website: http://www.bstubbs.co.uk where he has collated decades of historical exam information.
-So what does the data show?
+I am particularly grateful to Brian Stubbs from the University of Bath, who I contacted to help write the blog.
+If you’re interested, I strongly encourage you to check out his website: http://www.bstubbs.co.uk where he has gathered decades of historical exam information about UK exams.
+Now what does the data show?

 Let’s take another look.
 In 1989 an “A” grade was the highest grade you could get, but in 2017 it’s the second highest.
 The highest grade in 2017 is an A*...of which only 69,000 were issued.
 In other words the “top grade awarded” went down significantly, so exams are obviously getting much, much harder, right?